HinaChoudhry/Pawfect-Pets/README.md

                         }
                     ]
                   ```
     * In bucket policy, click “generate policy”
     * Select S3 bucket policy
     * Add * to the field to select all principals
     * select action to get object
     * Paste in your ARN (found on the bucket policy page)
     * click “add statement” then the “generate policy button”
 * Copy and paste the new policy into your bucket policy, adding /* to the end of the resources key and click ‘save’.

     * Go to the Access Control List section.
-            * set list objects permission to “everyone.”
+    a* set list objects permission to “everyone.”
 	* On the admin page for AWS, search “IAM” to add a new user
-	*Create a new group by clicking “new group” and give it a name
+	* Create a new group by clicking “new group” and give it a name
 	* Create a group policy by clicking “policy” and then “create policy”
-	Search for s3 and select Amazon3fullaccess and then import.
+	* Search for s3 and select Amazon3fullaccess and then import.
-	*Past in the ARN used in the resources section and click “review policy”
+	* Past in the ARN used in the resources section and click “review policy”
-	*Fill the name and description and click “generate”
+	* Fill the name and description and click “generate”
-	*Then, click “permissions” and attach the policy.
+	* Then, click “permissions” and attach the policy.
-	*To create a user, select users and click on “add user”
+	* To create a user, select users and click on “add user”
-	*Create a username and select “programmatic access” then “next”.
+	* Create a username and select “programmatic access” then “next”.
 	* Select the group and click “create user”.
 	* Download the CVS file
-	*Connect to Django by installing two packages to the IDE with the commands -
+	* Connect to Django by installing two packages to the IDE with the commands -

     ```
                 pip3 install boto3
                 pip3 install django-storages
               ```
 * Add these to the requirements.txt with the command - `pip3 freeze > requirements.txt`

 USE_AWS, an environmental variable needs to be set up to run code on Heroku.
 The settings should be as below in settings.py -
-            * ```
+             ```
                 if "USE_AWS" in os.environ:
                     # Bucket configurations
                     AWS_STORAGE_BUCKET_NAME = "bucket name"